 These skills are universal.
 The workshops are now open to anyone, in any discipline.

-The upcoming workshops will take place may 2019, in a private forest location in EVIA, GREECE.
+The upcoming workshops will take place OCTOBER 2019, in a private MOUNTAIN location in the peloponnese, GREECE.
 Space per session is extremely limited.

 CONDITIONS OF THE WORKSHOPS:

 Departure from site on the last session day

 These workshops will be led by Paula Garcia, Lynsey Peisinger, and Billy Zhao.